gaetanlefrioux/zoov_bikes/README.md

 ### Feed Watcher

 This component is written in `Python`.
-The feed_watcher is taking care of tracking updates from the given feed.
+The [feed_watcher](https://github.com/gaetanlefrioux/zoov_bikes/blob/main/feed_watcher/feed_watcher.py) is taking care of tracking updates from the given feed.
 The feed_watcher is parsing and formatting the feed data before loading them to the specified table in the database.

 Each feed_watcher is accepting a JSON configuration file which tells: the url of the data feed, the parser to use, how to map the fields with the database, ...

 Here only one feed_watcher is used to track data from the [free_bikes_status feed for Saclay/South Paris](https://gateway.prod.zoov.io/gbfs/2.2/saclay/en/free_bike_status.json?key=NGFlMjU3MDUtNDk5My00MTM4LTk1ZjctNmNlNDM1MWQ0NjE1).
-His configuration file can be found [here](https://github.com/gaetanlefrioux/zoov_bikes/blob/main/feed_watcher/configs/free_bike_status_saclay.json).
+Its configuration file can be found [here](https://github.com/gaetanlefrioux/zoov_bikes/blob/main/feed_watcher/configs/free_bike_status_saclay.json).